West Virginia Is More Diverse Than You Think

 Yes, I did know.
 I also know that about one in three of the active physicians in West Virginia is a foreign medical school graduate.
 As it happens, there’s a lot of diversity right in our little city of Charleston, West Virginia ― even if the media, and often our own perceptions, tell us otherwise.

 For example, who thinks of Charleston as a city with a percentage of African-American residents that is above the percentage for the nation as a whole?
-Our city’s African-American community represents 15.07 percent of us.
+Our city’s African-American community has represented 15.07 percent of us.
 That’s above the current percentage for the nation as a whole of 13.3 percent.

 Do we ever stop to consider how fortunate we are to have an HBCU (Historically Black College or University) in nearby Institute, West Virginia?
 How many of the baby boomers who grew up in Charleston speak and write well because of Ruth Newsome, their African-American English teacher at the former Charleston High School?
 Mrs. Newsome chose to teach here, giving our community the benefit of the stellar education and skills she’d gained in other states.
 Given that even today only 7.7 percent of public school teachers are African-American, that’s something we should recognize and celebrate.
 But somehow West Virginia is seen without remembering our diversity.